johanberntsson/PunyInform/README.md

 * [The Fishing-Trip - Brown Trout and Goblins](https://ifdb.tads.org/viewgame?id=fqhoqlh01ex5wwvo), by John Wilson.

+All of these games can be built for play on Commodore C64, C128 or Plus/4 on [Ozmoo Online](http://microheaven.com/ozmooonline/)

 ## Articles

 Fredrik Ramsberg has written a few articles describing PunyInform for beginners: